hhat-lang/hhat_lang/README.md

 - **list**: sequence of any enumerated single data type
 - **circuit**: sequence of 1 or more quantum gates for 1 or more qubits in 1 or more steps (can include other circuits as well)
 - **hashmap**: an unordered associative array of keys and values
-- **measurement**: a :code:`hashmap` containing relevant data output from the qubits measurement, such as: unique bits sequences final counting, number of shots, some special grouping of bits sequences counting (depending on extra arguments passed)
+- **measurement**: a `hashmap` containing relevant data output from the qubits measurement, such as: unique bits sequences final counting, number of shots, some special grouping of bits sequences counting (depending on extra arguments passed)

 TODOs: